-The problem with this, for most of us, is two-fold.
+The problem with this, for everyone except Kim Jong-un, is two-fold.
 If you're an ordinary North Korean, you either (A) can't afford a cellphone or (B) can't buy a local SIM card (they don't exist) to put it in your cellphone and make it into anything other than a camera with a really crappy battery life.

 If you're a foreigner, on the other hand, the nonexistent SIM card issue will affect you, but more than that, the government may choose to confiscate your cellphone upon entry into the country.
 You know, censorship and all.

 In general, Japan is one of the most connected countries in the world, but there are a few caveats to this designation.